-The Jackson County Treasurer's office began accepting a new form of payment for delinquent taxes in May of this year.
+The Jackson County Treasurer's office began accepting a new form of payment for delinquent taxes in May of 2016.
 Interested taxpayers can choose to set up an agreement with the Treasurer to pay delinquent taxes via an ACH payment.
 An ACH payment is an electronic debit of the taxpayers checking or savings account.
 Payments can be set up to be a one-time payment, or monthly payments on the 15th of each month.
-Once the ACH debit has been received, the payment is applied to the taxes and a payment receipt will be sent via first class mail.
-Since implementation of this payment type, we have worked with and continue to work with 91 taxpayers to pay their delinquent taxes totaling over \$55,819 dollars.
+Since implementation of this payment type, for seven months in 2016, we helped 91 taxpayers pay their delinquent taxes totaling over \$55,819 dollars.
+As we continued to expand this program during the entire year of 2017, we have worked with and continue to work with over 75 taxpayers to pay their delinquent taxes totaling over \$161,533 dollars.

-GOALS for 2017
+GOALS for 2018